rickosborne/cascades/md/25-4-2-a-better-plan.md

 Her focus split as she tried to feel for her coat.

 I taunted her with a raised eyebrow, causing her to edge her shoulder into the closet to dig deeper.
-Figuring I would not get a better opportunity, I launch myself at her.
+Figuring I would not get a better opportunity, I launched myself at her.

 My shoulder slammed into the closet door, the case a shield between me and her knife.
 I felt something squish and give, the door digging farther into her.